11ty/eleventy-navigation/README.md

     listItemHasChildrenClass: "", // Add a class if the item has children
     activeListItemClass: "",      // Add a class to the current page’s item

+    anchorClass: "",              // Add a class to the anchor
+    activeAnchorClass: "",        // Add a class to the current page’s anchor

-    // If matched, `activeListItemClass` will be added to the item
+    // If matched, `activeListItemClass` and `activeAnchorClass` will be added
     activeKey: "",
     // It’s likely you want to pass in `eleventyNavigation.key` here, e.g.:
     // activeKey: eleventyNavigation.key